by Susan Wessel, Creative Health Care Management

 - What have you done for yourself lately that helped you with work-life balance?

-- What makes you hopeful?
+- What in your work makes you hopeful?

 - Share something you appreciate about one of your colleagues.